Get a quote

-Many home insurance policies have a single deductible, but some can have more.
-When that happens, your insurance company may use the term “all other perils deductible” to describe the deductible that applies in claims involving all the covered perils that the other deductibles don’t cover
+Many policies only have one deductible, but some have additional deductibles that apply to specific perils.
+When that happens, your insurer may use the term “all other perils deductible”- or AOP - to describe the deductible that applies in claims involving all the covered perils that the other deductibles don’t cover

 Clear as mud, right?
 Let’s see if we can clear this up for you.